 - See his entry on the Occult Research Club page.

 - Arch-Enemy: To Issei Hyoudou.
 She killed him after his first date.
-When she eventually kills Asia Argento, who befriended him moments earlier, by stealing her Sacred Gear to become invincible, Issei gets really furious and vows to take her down.
+When she eventually kills Asia Argento, who he had become very fond of, by stealing her Sacred Gear to become invincible, Issei gets really furious and vows to take her down.

-- Big Bad: The main antagonist of Volume 1.
+- Arc Villain: The main antagonist of Volume 1.

 - Big Bad Wannabe: She constantly raves about earning Azazel's approval and becoming his second-in-command, but ultimately, Raynare has next-to-no authority and is just a low-level scout with delusions of grandeur.
 In fact, if they hadn't let Issei reclaim his pride, any other member of Rias' peerage could have ripped her to pieces.